And my understanding urges

 - Animorphism: Väinämöinen transforms into a snake to escape the underworld.

-- Anti-Hero: Kullervo, to the point of almost crossing over to Sociopathic Hero.
+- Anti-Hero: Kullervo is a tragic figure willing to kill anyone who stands in his path of revenge.
+It goes to the point of almost crossing over to Sociopathic Hero.

 - Arranged Marriage: Joukahainen promises that Väinämöinen can marry his sister Aino.
 His mother is just happy for having a powerful sorcerer as a son-in-law.
 Aino doesn't take it as well and is Driven to Suicide.
 Later, Louhi strongly suggests her daughter to marry Väinämöinen, but doesn't object when she chooses Ilmarinen instead.
 She is forced to chose, though.